Heavy metals and fluoride

 Lead is everywhere in the environment and exists in compounds in oxidation states +2 and +4.
 The use of tetraethyl lead in petrol resulted in relatively high concentrations of lead in the blood of the general population through exposure to car exhaust fumes.
 This has reduced since lead free petrol is now the main fuel used.
 Food grown near very busy roads is also likely to be contaminated with lead.
 A further source of substantial exposure may be drinking water in older houses that still contain lead pipes and cases of acute lead poisoning are possible in children from lead containing paint on toys or other objects that peels off and can be orally absorbed with dust.

 Lead concentrations are typically between 10-200ug/kg, with food of plant origin containing less lead than food of animal origin.
 Higher levels of 1mg/kg are sometimes found in offal, mussels, mushrooms and spices.
 The most important contributors to dietary lead exposure are cereals, vegetables and tap water.
 If ceramic vessels are filled with acidic food such as fruit juice this may also contribute.
 Lead causes toxic effects on various organs and lead exposure has been shown to lead to impaired learning and memory functions as well as effects on the kidneys and blood.
 Lead is classified as a carcinogen.
-Children are particularly sensitive to lead exposure and more information about this in the UK and how to mitigate lead exposure can be found by following the link above.

 Â